karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -------------------------------------------------------------------------------
 nodeName: Manual scheduling
 -------------------------------------------------------------------------------
-kube-scheduler is responsible to devide and distribute the work among all the nodes equally, if a new node is created, it will allocate work to it. if you don't want a default scheduler to chose where to create pod on the cluster nodes, specifing the parameter/keyword "nodeName", to create pod on the defined Node name.

-every pod has a field called "nodeName" which is by default not set, the scheduler goes to all PODs and looks for this property, if not avaialbe the scheduler will run an algoritham and assign a node to this pod.
+kube-scheduler is responsible to devide and distribute the work among all the nodes equally, if a new node is created, it will allocate work to it. if you don't want a default scheduler to chose where to create pod on the cluster nodes, specifing the parameter/keyword "nodeName", to create pod on the defined Node name. every pod has a field called "nodeName" which is by default not set, the scheduler goes to all PODs and looks for this property, if not avaialbe the scheduler will run an algoritham and assign a node to this pod.

-if scheduler is down, we can't start the pod, it will go to pending state, to avoid this we can use nodeName parameter specifying the nodeName property. this will only work during the pod creation, to change the pod nodeName during runtime we need to use Binding methord to change nodeName.
+if scheduler is down, we can't start the pod, it will go to pending state, to avoid this we can use `nodeName` parameter specifying in pod creation. this will only work during the pod creation, to change the pod nodeName during runtime we need to use Binding methord to change nodeName.

-we can collect nodeName details using

     $ kubectl get nodes     --> to see the nodes in the cluster and its details.